Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 The `ValidationResult` contains the `TargetValidationResult`s returned by the `.checkVersion()` methods of each 3-rd party service.

-##### InfoService

-The `InfoService` is an interface that provides common methods for getting  information about the service.

 ##### VersionHelper

-The `VersionHelper` is a new class that allows us to interact with the [list of recommended versions](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/recommended_versions.yaml) using the `.getRecommenedVersion()` method.
+The `VersionHelper` is a new class that allows us to interact with the [list of recommended versions](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/recommended_versions.yaml).

+The `.getRecommenedVersion()` method takes the name of the service and returns the recommended version for this service.

-##### Making things work
+##### Doctor.
+Making things work

 Consider the following steps needed to be able to improve the doctor command output:
 1. Create the main abstractions in the `Metrics Core` package: `ValidationTarget`, `ValidationConclusion`, `TargetValidationResult`, `ValidationResult`, `ValidationResultBuilder`, `ValidationResultPrinter`.